facebook/stylex/README.md

 Read the
 [contributing guide](https://github.com/facebook/stylex/blob/main/.github/CONTRIBUTING.md)
-to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.
+to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes.

 ### Architectural Principles